rgrempel/elm-web-api/README.md

 Your Elm function should return a `Response`, which controls the return value of the Javascript function, and allows for the execution of a `Task`.
 -}
-type alias Callback x a
+type alias Callback x a =
+    JD.Value -> Response x a

 {-| An opaque type representing your response to a function invocation from Javascript, i.e. a response to a callback.